platonicsocrates/payments-dapp-tutorial/README.md

 Here's a brief overview of the main files and directories in this project:

+- Pretty much all the Stellar-related code is in the src/ directory alongisde the components for interacting with Freighter, the wallet etc

 - `.eslintrc.js`: This file contains the configuration for ESLint, a tool for identifying and reporting on patterns in JavaScript.

 - `babel.config.js`: This file is used to configure Babel, a JavaScript compiler.